Welcome to Lockheed Martin QUEST® events!

 While students take part in the contests, teachers are also able to take part in discussion panels to provide them with resources towards expanding their student's knowledge and prepare them to start a career in software development or cybersecurity.
 These discussion panels include a wide range of Lockheed Martin employees, from executives to managers to new employees, including some who previously participated in these events as student.
 We look forward to helping you support your students as they aim to become the next generation of technical engineers.

-For more information about the internship opportunities offered through Quest competitions or the career development resources we can offer to educators, please contact us using the email addresses at the bottom of this page.
+For more information about the internship opportunities offered through Lockheed Martin QUEST® competitions or the career development resources we can offer to educators, please contact us using the email addresses at the bottom of this page.

 Code Quest Academy